joernsmock/netrw/README.md

 # netrw
-Make file sizes in a longlist (w/file sizes&amp;dates) right-aligned (easyier to read)
+Make file sizes in a longlist (w/file sizes&amp;dates) right-aligned (easier to read)

 I took netrw.vim today (in /usr/share/vim/vim90/autoload), copied it to ~/.vim/autoload and added a line (#11090)